PallaviTS/programming-challenge.rb/README.md

 ### Git Hooks (powered by [`overcommit`][3])

-You have the run the following command after cloning this repository to activate the Git Hooks:
+In case you bootstrap the project via `bin/setup`, you can skip this.
+Otherwise, you have the run the following command after cloning this repository to activate the Git Hooks.

+There is also a custom commit hook, called `commit-msg`.
+This will aid the developer with the commit message format.
+When working on a feature branch (e.g. `feature/ADIB-870-something-awesome`), this hook will add the ticket ID before the actual commit message.

 ```sh
 $ bundle exec overcommit --install